NicolasRyan2309/NicolasRyan2309/README.md

 - 👋 Hi, I’m @NicolasRyan2309
 - 👀 I’m interested in HTML
-- 🌱 I’m currently learning HTML & Python
+- 🌱 I’m currently learning HTML & Javascript
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me email me at nicolasryanw2309@gmail.com
+- 📫 How to reach me email me at nicolasryan2309@gmail.com

 <!---
 NicolasRyan2309/NicolasRyan2309 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.